Design Systems Checklist.

 Motion Checklist 0 / 3

-Reference & Inspiration
+Reference & Inspiration.

 Core components are the basic building blocks of your interface.
 They show up everywhere in your product, like buttons, inputs, and toggles.
 Reusing them helps reduce design and tech debt, keeps things consistent, and speeds up development.

 These components are meant to be complete.
 If you split them into smaller pieces, they stop working the way they’re supposed to.
-Therefore this list won't include items formed by cor components such as headers, menus, etc...
+Therefore this list won't include items formed by core components such as headers, menus, etc...

 An accordion shows or hides content when you click or tap a trigger.
 It’s a simple way to keep things tidy and let users reveal info as needed.

-Accordian (Collapse) Checklist 0 / 4
+Accordion (Collapse) Checklist 0 / 4

 Alerts are used to grab attention.
 They let users know something important is going on—either across the whole page or in a specific section.